-Columns with a supported data type have a setting called Data Model, which can be set to either "Plain" or "Structured" values.
+Database columns with a supported data type or a Delimited file field provides a setting called Data Model, which can be configured as either "Plain" or "Structured".

 As shown in the image below, columns with "Plain" selected as the Data Model can be masked as a single value by assigning a Domain and Algorithm.